htbryant1256/2D-Tile-Collision-Demonstration/README.md

 ---------------------------------------------------------------------------------

-Install exe instructions.
-(For users without SFML)
+Install exe instructions WINDOWS ONLY.
+(For users without SFML) (Might not work due to a .dll bug in the system32 file of most computers.
+Currently working on it.)

 -Download "GAME.rar"